6 Things To Invest In To Kick Off Your Freelance Writing Career

 A successful writer has to possess a set of skills that can help him/her stand out.

-SEO skills – we live in a digital age, where online presence is crucial in running a business.
+SEO skills - we live in a digital age, where online presence is crucial in running a business.
 Regardless of your writing style or platforms you post, you need people to read your work, which is hardly possible without ranking on search engines.
-Basic understanding of SEO, keyword research, link building, and creating relevant and helpful content can help you find better clients and build a bigger reader base.
+A basic understanding of SEO, keyword research, link building, and creating relevant and helpful content can help you find better clients and build a bigger reader base.

 Web development - it’s beneficial to know how to use content management systems and website builders.
 It’s even better if you know some HTML and CSS to boost your website.
 The presentation of your work is as important as the work itself.